rubygarage/circledge/orbs.md

 Hello, <your name>.
 ```

-### Change settings for organization to use 3-rd part orbs
+### Change settings for organization to use not certified orbs

 You need to go into the **UI settings** of your organization and allow the use of **not** certified orbs